-Why is the Urban VPN Chrome extension not working?
+Why is the Urban VPN extension not working?

-There are multiple possible reasons why your extension is no longer able to connect you to VPN.
+There are multiple possible reasons why the VPN Chrome extension is no longer working.
 The most common culprits include:

 ➡️ Bad Internet connection – make sure to verify if your Internet is up and contact your ISP in case there are any problems

-➡️ Outdated VPN extension – check the Chrome Web Store to see if any new Urban VPN version is available to download
+➡️ Outdated VPN extension – check the Chrome Web Store to see if a new version is available to download

-➡️ Conflicting DNS Cache: over time, the data stored in your DNS cache may become outdating, which can lead to all sorts of browser malfunctions, including your Urban VPN Chrome extension not working
+➡️ Conflicting DNS Cache – outdated DNS can lead to all sorts of browser malfunctions, including extensions not working

 What is Urban VPN?

-It is useful for bypassing geo-restrictions on websites like Netflix, and other streaming platforms.
-It offers normal speeds and promises unlimited bandwidth for users.
+It is useful for bypassing geo-restrictions on websites like Netflix.
+Moreover, it offers decent speeds and unlimited bandwidth, which is rare for free VPNs.

 1. Reinstall Urban VPN

-- Delete the Chrome extension from your browser.
-To do this, simply click on the Extensions icon located at the top-right corner of your chrome browser.
+- Delete the extension from your browser.
+To do this, simply click on the Extensions icon located at the top-right corner of your Chrome browser.

 - Then click on Manage extensions.

-- Scroll to the Urban VPN extension and click on the remove button.
+- Scroll to Urban VPN and click on the remove button.